Eyeglass Frame Size Chart & Guide: Does frame size matter?

 Did you know that a person replaces their glasses every three years on average?
 When it’s time to acquire new glasses, be sure they’re in the proper shape!
 Understanding which ones are perfect for you may really assist bring out your distinct face characteristics with so many options.
 Many consumers only replace their eyeglasses every few years due to the estimated cost in many sales outlets.
 Most consumers want to get the most use out of each pair of glasses they purchase.
 Many frame manufacturers may occasionally surpass $1,000, so most users try to get the most out of each pair of glasses they buy.
 It also means that choosing a frame that is a touch out of your comfort zone may be a costly affair.

 The common categories of face shapes include square, round, heart, triangular, and oval.
-It’s easy to figure out your facial shape, and there are two methods for doing so.
-Looking in the mirror and tracing your facial form with either lipstick or an erasable pen is the recommended way.
+It’s easy to figure out your facial shape, and there are two methods.
+The recommended way is to look in the mirror and trace your facial form with either lipstick or an erasable pen.
 The other option is to take a picture of yourself and then trace the form of your face with tracing paper.

 Now that you know what sort of face shape you have, you can look through our specific recommendations to discover which style would suit you best.